practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 Except for a few registers that are used to store intermediate computations, the 6502 processor relies on its memory for pretty much everything.
 Program code, data, and the system stack all reside in the same 16-bit addressing space.
-What's more, virtually all flow control is handled by manipulating a single index (the program counter) that indicates memory address of the next instruction to be executed by the processor.
+Even flow control is entirely dependent on memory: the program counter itself is nothing more than an address that is used to look up the next instruction to run.

 This "all in one bucket" approach is a double-edged sword.
 It makes it harder to write safe programs, but the tradeoff is that the storage model itself is very